South Island nationalism: British governance

 When New Zealand was separated from the colony of New South Wales in 1841 and established as a colony in its own right, the Royal Charter effecting this provided that "the principal Islands, heretofore known as, or commonly called, the 'Northern Island', the 'Middle Island', and 'Stewart's Island', shall henceforward be designated and known respectively as 'New Ulster', 'New Munster', and 'New Leinster'".
-These divisions were at first of geographical significance only, not used as a basis for the government of the colony, which was centralised in Auckland.
+Government of the colony was centralised in Auckland.
 New Munster consisted of the South Island and the southern portion of the North Island, up to the mouth of the Patea River.

-The situation was altered in 1846 when the New Zealand Constitution Act 1846. divided the colony into two provinces: New Ulster Province (the North Island), New Munster Province (the South Island and Stewart Island).
+The situation was altered in 1846 when the New Zealand Constitution Act 1846 divided the colony into two provinces: New Ulster Province (the North Island) and New Munster Province (the South Island and Stewart Island).
 Each province had its own Lieutenant-Governor and Legislative and Executive Council, in addition to the Governor-in-Chief and Legislative and Executive Council for the whole colony.
-Early in 1848 Edward John Eyre was appointed Lieutenant-Governor of New Munster.
 In 1851 the Provincial Legislative Councils were permitted to be partially elective.

-The Provincial Council of New Munster had only one legislative session, in 1849, before it succumbed to the virulent attacks of the Wellington settlers.
-Governor George Grey, sensible to the pressures, inspired an ordinance of the General Legislative Council under which new Legislative Councils would be established in each province with two-thirds of their members elected on a generous franchise.
+The Provincial Council of New Munster had only one legislative session, in 1849, before it succumbed to pressure from Wellington settlers.
+Governor George Grey, sensible to the pressures, inspired an ordinance of the General Legislative Council under which new Legislative Councils would be established in each province with two thirds of their members elected on a generous (male-only) franchise.
 Grey implemented the ordinance with such deliberation that neither Council met before advice was received that the United Kingdom Parliament had passed the New Zealand Constitution Act 1852.
 This Act dissolved the New Ulster and New Munster provinces in 1853, after only seven years' existence, and New Munster was divided into the provinces of Canterbury, Nelson, and Otago.
-With the establishment of the New Zealand Parliament, James Macandrew the Superintendent of Otago Province fought what he saw as a bias towards central government at the expense of Otago.
+With the establishment of the New Zealand Parliament located in Auckland, James Macandrew the Superintendent of Otago Province fought what he saw as a bias towards central government at the expense of Otago.
 Similar resentment also occurred in other provinces, but the relative wealth of Otago (due to the 1861 gold rush) meant that it was felt there more strongly than elsewhere.